 And he saith unto them, Follow me, and I will make you fishers of men.
 Matthew 4:19

 Evangelism is to proclaim the good news of Jesus Christ, with the hope that the Holy Spirit will compel our audience to repent and trust in him.
 Our evangelistic work is made credible by a holy life (when we are salt) or discredited when we are no different than those who pursue the shiny things of the world.
-To execute effective evangelism is not difficult since God carries the load, but man can complicate the effort with unwise philosophies, techniques, or programs.
+Executing effective evangelism is not difficult, as God carries the load; however, man can complicate the effort with unwise philosophies, techniques, or programs.
 The instinct of some is to confront the lost and hit them over the head with a heavy bible while telling them that failure to repent means an eternity in the fire of hell.
-The gospel of Jesus delivered with condescending; pious judgment seldom yields the desired result.
+The gospel of Jesus delivered with condescension and pious judgment seldom yields the desired result.

 What follows are the elements that produce effective evangelism.
-These concepts are from scripture, experience, and from the excellent example of bold and effective evangelism in my brother-in-law, Jim.
+These concepts are derived from scripture, experience, and the excellent example of bold and effective evangelism set by my brother-in-law, Jim.
 A towering Christian, he has done great good for the kingdom of God and is a man to imitate.

 The Power for Salvation is in the Word of God.